ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/README.md

 # Differential Imaging Attack (DIA): Adversarial Attack to Millimeterwave Imaging Systems based on Differential Imaging Algorithms

+---
 ## Update on v2 (2/14/2025)
-- all models on same on the same plateform on VS code (No google colab, no anaconda jupyter notebook)
+- Unified Platform: All models are now integrated into a single VS Code environment, replacing the need for Google Colab or Anaconda/Jupyter Notebooks.
-- consistant normalization across all models (Matlab and Python)
+- Consistent Normalization: Implemented same normalization protocols across all MATLAB and Python models.
-- generates target image using randomly shuffled raw sar data
+- Target Image Generation: Added functionality to generate target images using the model itself by processing randomly shuffled raw SAR data.

--
+- Combined six variants of physics-based DNN models into a single main file to streamline adversarial attack implementation.
+- Results: All preliminary attack results are now stored in the targeted_dia_results_1 directory.
+---

 🚧 UNDER CONSTRUCTION 🚧